-Noah and his dad were never close and his mom was in charge of school and medical appointments.
-They desperately love one another, but don't really know how to communicate.
-The death of Noah's mother - and his newfound diagnosis - have just compounded that fact.
+Noah and his dad were not as close growing up, as his mom was in charge of home, school, and medical appointments.
+They clearly love one another, but don't really know how to communicate.
 In many ways, they're beginning their relationship from scratch.

 In an attempt to process and perhaps even understand his mother's death, Noah has a very controversial Original Oratory speech that demands dignity in death.
-His hope is to break down some of the stigma surrounding suicide in our society, and suggests if you don't want people to consider suicide, then the alternative must be better.
+His hope is to break down some of the stigma surrounding suicide in our society, and suggests if you don't want people to consider suicide, then the alternative - life - must be better.